0install/docs/docs/specifications/capabilities.md

 : An ID that uniquely identifies this file type within the feed.
 Must be a [safe ID](#safe-id).

 `explicit-only`
 : When set to `true` the app is not set as the default handler for this file type without explicit confirmation from the user.
+  Use this to exclude exotic capabilities from default integration categories.

 `<extension>`
 : A file extension used to identify a file type.